abpio/abp-commercial-docs/en/modules/cms-kit/cms-kit-contact-management.md

 ### MVC UI
 The contact management system provides a contact form widget to create contact forms on public websites easily.
-You can simply place the widget to the page like below.
+You can simply place the widget on a page like below.

 ```csharp
 @await Component.InvokeAsync(typeof(ContactViewComponent))